luginsjan/Geografic_Agent/SCROLL_BEHAVIOR_FIXES.md

 3. **Button Click**: Click the test button and verify immediate scroll to analysis
 4. **Browser Navigation**: Use back/forward buttons and verify home section
 5. **Tab Switching**: Switch tabs and return, verify home section
+6. **Scroll Restoration Test**:
+   - Scroll to any section
+   - Reload the page
+   - Verify you return to home section (not the previous section)

 ## Benefits